DTJF/fbdoc/src/doc/Tables.md

 =======

 fb-doc has five inbuild emitters to generate different kinds of output.
-By setting a run mode (\ref sectOptModes) a default emitter gets specified.
+By setting a run mode (\ref SecOptModes) a default emitter gets specified.
 Use option `--emitter` (`-e`) after the run mode option to override the default setting.
-See chapter \ref ChaEmitter for details.
+See chapter \ref PagEmitter for details.

 \note Only one emitter can be in use at a time.